 P.O.
 Box 100, FI-70029 KYS, Finland

 Switchboard: +358 17 173 311

 The university receives e-Invoices by Itella Information Oy´s e-Invoice service.
 If the supplier is not able to send e-Invoices, they can send a paper invoice to the P.O.
 Box address below.

 The university VAT-number: FI22857339

 Please note the following additional information concerning data protection: At our events you will be asked to wear a name badge.
-Furthermore, at events organised by us photos might be taken or films shot, members of the press might attend, lectures might be transferred via Skype, there might also be video conferences or live streamings with or without recording.
+Furthermore, at events organised by us photos might be taken or films shot, members of the press might attend, lectures might be transmitted virtually via a software still to be specified, there might also be video conferences or live streamings with or without recording.
 Upon request we will gladly provide you with more details, or ask us on-site during the event.